demharters/dtc-expTechniques-nanopore/exercise.md

 - P5. pME6191 GacS Δ76 in miniTn7/pUC18 - GmR

 Can you figure out which barcode matches which plasmid?
 Apply what you have learnt.
 You may want to add more sequences to your reference file.

-[This paper](http://apsjournals.apsnet.org/doi/abs/10.1094/MPMI.2003.16.7.634) will help you identify the different gac variants:

-* Zuber, Sophie, et al. "GacS sensor domains pertinent to the regulation of exoproduct formation and to the biocontrol potential of Pseudomonas fluorescens CHA0."
-Molecular plant-microbe interactions 16.7 (2003): 634-644.

 ### Predicted phenotypes